immarianaas/c-quiz-language/README.md

 After the quiz is complete, the variable `duracao` *(duration)* will store how long it took to complete, while `pontuacao` *(score)* will contain the scoring of the quiz.

-It has 2 functios associated with it:
+It has two functions associated with it:
 - `adicionarquestao` *(add question)*, which accepts as argument a `Questao` *(question)*, and is used to add a question to it
 - `importar` *(import)*, which is accepts a `String` with a path to a file written with the previous language.
 The questions will then be imported to this quiz